 Step-2:

 A panel selected by the ICG will interview the three (3) best candidates out of Step-1 above.
-The panel will present it report to the ICG with a recommendation for one applicant for the role of Secretary.
+The panel will present its report to the ICG with a recommendation for one applicant for the role of Secretary.

 Step-3: